Execution Architecture¶

 Fork-style operations are not only memory copies.
 They also involve fd/OFD ownership, pipe state, process identity, child-exit records, cwd and executable state, and worker readiness ordering.

-The current implementation exposes this as an explicit process handoff protocol:
+The current implementation exposes this as an explicit supervisor and host handoff protocol:

 - kernel exports describe spawn kind and pending handoff state,